jlmelville/uwot/cran-comments.md

 ## CRAN-requested update

-This update addresses the problems reported on the CRAN check results page and in the additional Clang 23 checks:
+This release fixes issues reported for uwot 0.2.4 in the CRAN checks and the additional Clang 23 checks.

-* A test fixture now uses `dim` rather than the deprecated special name `.Dim` in a call to `structure()`.
-* Installed C++ headers now include the standard-library headers that declare the facilities they use.
-This avoids relying on transitive libc++ includes removed in LLVM 23.

 ## Test environments